accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Its features include memory-efficient unzipping, intelligent data type detection to optimize the database schema, chunked processing, and specialized enhancements for creating relationships and lookup tables for the IMDb dataset.

 © 2024 Accaderi.
 All rights reserved.

+---

+# Page: software/projects/ai/project9.html
+## RAG Chatbot with Gemini

+### Project Summary
+This project is the very chatbot application you are currently interacting with.
+It is a sophisticated, bilingual (English/Hungarian) assistant built with a RAG (Retrieval-Augmented Generation) architecture.
+Its purpose is to act as a knowledgeable team member, providing accurate, context-aware answers based on a curated knowledge base.
+The entire system is designed with a serverless backend for security and scalability, and a modern frontend for a seamless user experience.

+### Q&A Snapshot
+*   **Q: What is the RAG Chatbot with Gemini project?**
+    A: It is the application you are using right now.
+It's a custom-built AI assistant designed to provide information about our services and projects in a conversational way.

+*   **Q: What are the main features of this chatbot?**
+    A: The key features are its bilingual support (English/Hungarian), conversational memory to understand follow-up questions, an advanced RAG architecture to ensure factual answers, and interactive navigation buttons to guide users on the website.

+*   **Q: What technology does this chatbot use?**
+    A: The backend is a serverless Node.js function hosted on Vercel.
+It uses Google's Gemini models for language generation and understanding.
+The frontend is built with vanilla HTML, CSS, and JavaScript and runs securely in an iframe.

+*   **Q: How does its conversational memory work?**
+    A: It uses a "smart retrieval" pipeline.
+For follow-up questions, it first uses an LLM to rewrite the vague query (e.g., "tell me more") into a specific, standalone question based on the conversation history.
+This ensures the subsequent knowledge base search is highly accurate.